hanwenzhu/lean-architect/README.md

 leanblueprint web
 ```

-If you see LaTeX errors here, you may need to manually fix some docstrings so that the generated LaTeX compiles.
+If you see LaTeX errors here, you may need to manually fix some docstrings so that the extracted LaTeX compiles.

 (See also the instructions for converting from an existing blueprint below.)

 ## Example

-This example is hosted at [blueprint-gen-example](https://github.com/hanwenzhu/blueprint-gen-example).
+This example is hosted at [lean-architect-example](https://github.com/hanwenzhu/lean-architect-example).
 Consider the following `MyNat` API:

 ```lean
 -- Example/MyNat.lean